 Will AI replace my customer support team?

 Not in the near term.
 AI handles the high-volume, repetitive tier well – order status, return initiation, policy questions, size guidance.
-Complex cases – disputes, damage claims, wholesale account management, emotionally sensitive interactions – still require human judgment.
-Most implementations redirect 1–2 FTE from ticket resolution to higher-value work rather than eliminating roles outright.
-The realistic framing is deflection and reallocation, not replacement.
+Complex cases such as disputes, damage claims, wholesale account management, or emotionally sensitive interactions still require human judgment.
+In practice, the healthier framing is deflection and reallocation, not replacement: the goal is to move humans toward exceptions and higher-value conversations.

 Does ecommerce AI work for smaller stores (under $5M revenue)?

-Off-the-shelf AI tools absolutely work at this scale.
-Recommendation plugins, AI email tools, and basic chatbots have low minimum spend and measurable impact.
-Custom AI development is harder to justify at sub-$5M revenue unless you have a specific operational problem large enough to fund a build – a support volume problem, for example, or a catalog management workflow that is genuinely costing the business.
+Often, yes.
+Recommendation plugins, AI email tools, and basic chatbots can make sense for smaller stores when the workflow is narrow and the team can still review the output.
+Custom development is harder to justify unless there is a specific operational problem large enough to fund the build, such as support volume, catalog operations, or multi-system coordination.
 The right question is not “can AI help?” but “is the problem large enough to warrant the investment?”

 How long does it take to see ROI from ecommerce AI?